What is the course about?

 - Perform songs from the selected repertoire with confidence

-- Perform the studied repertoire from memory whilst communicating an understanding of the text
+- Perform from memory displaying an understanding of the text

 - Show your ability to select repertoire suitable for your voice